-Originally the Group indicated that it expected the work on the first five wells to be completed in 2016, the next two horizontally fracture stimulated wells to be undertaken in 2017 and the final two horizontally fracture stimulated wells to be undertaken in 2018.
-The introduction of a moratorium on hydraulic fracturing will delay the completion of the nine well programme.
+Originally the Group indicated that it expected the work on the first five wells to be completed in 2016, the next two horizontally fracture stimulated wells to be undertaken in 2017 and the final two horizontally fracture stimulated wells to be undertaken in 2017 and the final two horizontally fracture stimulated wells to be undertaken in 2018.
+The introduction of a moratorium on hydraulic fracturing delayed the completion of the drilling and exploration programme.
+In March 2018, the inquiry concluded its work with the publication of a Final Report and on 17 April 2018, the Northern Territory government announced they would be lifting the moratorium on hydraulic fracturing.
+Work has already commenced at some well sites, including water bore drilling and water monitoring, with drilling targeted to commence in June 2019.

-Pending the outcome of the inquiry and the government decision, Origin requested a suspension of all drilling operations with the DPIR and were granted a 12 month extension.
-On 17 April 2018, the Northern Territory government announced they would lift the moratorium on hydraulic fracturing.
-Resumption of field work with our joint venture partner, Origin will start as soon as practical, adopting recommendations of the scientific inquiry and obtaining necessary approvals to complete the remaining work programme.